angrybacon/doomsday-wiki/markdown/chapters/meandeck/practice.md

 ### Scenario 2: Turn 1 Doomsday vs Mono Red Stompy

-> 5 cards opening hand
-> Game 3 on the play
+Game 3 turn 1 on the play with a 5 cards opening hand.

 Your hand: